Creating Environments that Bring Out the Best in Employees

 Systems for Providing Support for Work as well as Employees' Childcare and Nursing Care

 During the course of their working lives, most employees inevitably pass through life stages that require them to render childcare and nursing care.
 To enable them to continue working with peace of mind and demonstrate their fullest potential, ITOCHU has expanded and upgraded systems to help that are far and above those required by law.
 These systems are available to both male and female employees, and provide support for them to succeed in their work as well as child and / or nursing care duties.
 Concerning childcare leave for male employees, which had been taken only by a few employees, we began to implement a campaign in FY2016 to encourage male employees to take childcare leave by involving their supervisors as well.
-As a result, 111 male employees took childcare leave during the two years until FY2017.
+As a result, 168 male employees took childcare leave during the three years until FY2018.
 Also, in FY2016, we carried out a trial of a work-from-home system for those who need to stay home due to childcare or nursing care.
 In FY2017, we officially introduced the work from home system, which is applied based on specific criteria to employees who have time constraints due to childcare, nursing care, or similar reasons and those who have difficulty commuting for reasons such as pregnancy, injury, or illness.
+In response to the growing social importance of being prepared for nursing care, we hold an annual nursing care seminar and introduced online services for providing nursing care information and consultations in FY2018.

 Support for Childcare